-- 10.1.1.1 Does coordination exist within the responsible government authority(ies) for the detection of and response86 to zoonotic events? - 10.1.1.2 Is there a national policy, strategy or plan in place for the surveillance and response to zoonotic - 10.1.1.3 Have focal points responsible for animal health (including wildlife) been designated for coordination87 with the MoH and/or IHR NFP 88? - 10.1.1.4 Have functional mechanisms89 for intersectoral collaborations that include animal and human health surveillance units and laboratories been established? - 10.1.1.5 Is a list of priority zoonotic diseases with case definitions available? - 10.1.1.6 Is there systematic and timely collection and collation of zoonotic disease data? - 10.1.1.7 Is there timely 90 and systematic information exchange between animal surveillance units, laboratories, human health surveillance units and other relevant sectors regarding potential zoonotic risks and urgent zoonotic events? - 10.1.1.8 Does the country have access to laboratory capacity, nationally or internationally (through established procedures) to confirm priority zoonotic events? - 10.1.1.9 Is zoonotic disease surveillance implemented that includes a community component? - 10.1.1.10 Is there a regularly updated roster (list) of experts that can respond to zoonotic events? - 10.1.1.11 Has a mechanism been established for response to outbreaks of zoonotic diseases by human and animal health sectors? - 10.1.1.12 Is there timely 91 (as defined by national standards) response to more than 80% of zoonotic events of potential national and international concern?
+- 10.1.1.1 Does coordination exist within the responsible government authority (ies) for the detection of and response 90 to zoonotic events? - 10.1.1.2 Is there a national policy, strategy or plan in place for the surveillance and response to zoonotic events? - 10.1.1.3 Have focal points responsible for animal health (including wildlife) been designated for coordination 91 with the MoH and/or IHR NFP 92? - 10.1.1.4 Have functional mechanisms for intersectoral collaborations that include animal and human health surveillance units and laboratories been established? - 10.1.1.5 Is a list of priority zoonotic diseases with case definitions available? - 10.1.1.6 Is there systematic and timely collection and collation of zoonotic disease data? - 10.1.1.7 Is there timely and systematic information exchange between animal surveillance units, laboratories, human health surveillance units and other relevant sectors regarding potential zoonotic risks and urgent zoonotic events? - 10.1.1.8 Does the country have access to laboratory capacity, nationally or internationally (through established procedures) to confirm priority zoonotic events? - 10.1.1.9 Is zoonotic disease surveillance implemented that includes a community component? - 10.1.1.10 Is there a regularly updated roster (list) of experts that can respond to zoonotic events? - 10.1.1.11 Has a mechanism been established for response to outbreaks of zoonotic diseases by human and animal health sectors? - 10.1.1.12 Is there timely (as defined by national standards) response to more than 80% of zoonotic events of potential national and international concern?

-If no, what percentage of of zoonotic events o f potential national and international concern is respoi nded to in a timely manner?
+If no, what percent tage of zoonotic events of potential national and international concern is respoi nded to in a t imely manner?

-10.1.1.13 In the last 12 months, have you shared country experiences92 and findings related to zoonotic risks and events of potential national and international concern with the global community?
+10.1.1.13 In the last 12 months, have country experiences and findings related to zoonotic risks and events of potential national and international concern been shared with the global community?

-Please provide the URL link(s) to any relevant documentation: Link/URL Please insert any comments or clarifications to the questions above and list any relevant acticountry has conducted which are not reflected in this questionnaire (additional pages may necessary):
+ease provide the URL link(s) to any relevant documentation: Link/URL lease insert any comments or clarifications to the questions above and list any relevant activities that the co as conducted which are not reflected in this questionnaire (additional pages may be attached if necessary): ountry

-86 Note that coordination for surveillance and coordination for response may be the responsibility of different authorities.
+Note that coordination for surveillance and coordination for response may be the responsibility of different authorities.

-87 Note that this cross references with coordination (core capacity 2) and this component should also be fully addressed under that core capacity
+Note that this cross references with coordination (core capacity 2) and this component should also be fully addressed under that core capacity

-88 This coordination will include information sharing, meetings, SOPs developed for collaborative response, etc.
+This coordination will include information sharing, meetings, SOPs developed for collaborative response, etc.

-89 This involves a joint working group or other mechanism between the animal health and human health surveillance systems and all other relevant sectors meeting regularly, with joint risk assessments, risk communications, planning, monitoring and documented procedures.
-90 Timeliness is judged and determined by each country.
+This involves a joint working group or other mechanism between the animal health and human health surveillance systems and all other relevant sectors meeting regularly, with joint risk assessments, risk communications, planning, monitoring and documented procedures.

-^{91 &}quot;Timely" here refers to the time between detection and response.
+Timeliness is judged and determined by each country.
+95 "Timely" here refers to the time between detection and response.

-92 This could include information products, standards, best practices, innovative tools, etc.
+This could include information products, standards, best practices, innovative tools, etc.